ChrisJumbo/Intro/README.md

 - 👋 Hi, I’m @ChrisJumbo
-- 👀 I’m interested in Data Science, ML and AI.
+- 👀 I’m a Data Analyst who is conversant with Excel, Google Sheets, Google BigQuery, Power BI, Tableau and R
-- 🌱 I’m currently learning Excel, SPSS, and Alteryx in Data Analytics.
+- 🌱 I’m also proficient in SPSS, and Alteryx Designer.
-- 💞️ I’m looking forward to collaborating with anyone on R, Tableau, Matlab, Numpy, Matplotlib and Python programming.
+- 💞️ I’m looking forward to collaborating with anyone on Python programming.
 - 📫 How to reach me: cjumboworld@gmail.com

 <!---